modernish/modernish/README.md

 command, with the entire complex command enclosed in single quotes to prevent premature expansion or execution.

+#### `use sys/cmd/source` ####
+The `source` command sources a dot script like the `.` command, but additionally supports passing arguments to sourced scripts like you would pass them to a function.

+This command is built in to bash and zsh, but this module adds it to other shells.
+The module will not override an existing `source` builtin.

+If a filename without a directory path is given, then, unlike the `.` command, `source` looks for the dot script in the current directory by default, as well as searching `$PATH`.

 ### `use sys/dir` ###